wkjagt/review-all-the-things/README.md

 - *Which events...?* : Select *Let me select individual events.* and only select *Pull Request* and *Issue Comment* (GitHub treats pull requests as issues, and comments on a pull request trigger an issue comment webhook.)

+#### Setup the Chrome extension
+Install the Chrome extension from the `chrome_extension` folder in this repository.
+Richt click on the icon and click options.
+Fill in the details.
+It will ask you for a secret.
+This is **NOT** the secret you used for the GitHub webhooks, but your personal secret which can be obtained from the Rails application which you installed in step 2.
+Visit the front page and click 'login with GitHub'.